parit2015/Machine-Learning/MachineLearning/README.md

 > Understanding **different techniques** with sample examples

 ## Overview
-Since *last decade*, we learnt *analytic techniques* to greater extent, and are able to *gain strategical decisions* help gaining the *business to run in next level*.
+Over the *last decade*, we learnt *analytic techniques* to greater extent, and are able to *gain strategical decisions* help gaining the *business to run in next level*.
 Paradigm is now shifting towords *heuristics* and *predictions*, leveraging our analytic skills.

 Additionally, we are moving towards making *machines more intelligent*.
 With that, we now have capabilities to, *train the machines*, to understand data & respective models/trends, and hence to be able to *run different techniques* to get *consumable insight/information*.
 The above all mentioned stuff comes under Machine Learning scope.